nightingaleproject/vrdr-dotnet/doc/Messaging.md

 // Send the JSON message
 ...
 ```

+Note that the `CodingUpdateMessage` class supports the same constructor and properties as `CodingResponseMessage`.
+If a second coding message is needed to return causes of death coding or race and ethnicity coding then the same code as above can be used substituting `CodingUpdateMessage` for `CodingResponseMessage`.

 On receipt of the `CodingResponseMessage`, the jurisdiction can parse it, determine the type of the message, and extract the required information using the following steps: